Cabin Fever: Patient Zero: Cast

+Music

 Soundtrack

 Cabin Fever: Patient Zero Original Motion Picture Soundtrack was released on July 22, 2014, under the record label Sumthing Else Music Works.
 The music was composed by Kevin Riepl, who has previously worked with Kaare Andrews on The ABCs of Death.

 Reception

+Critical response

 Cabin Fever: Patient Zero received mostly negative reviews from critics.
-Review aggregator website Rotten Tomatoes reported an approval rating of 24% based on 21 reviews, with an average rating of 4.20/10.
-On Metacritic, the film has a 28 out of 100 rating based on 11 critics, indicating "generally unfavorable reviews".
+Review aggregator website Rotten Tomatoes reported an approval rating of 20% based on 20 reviews, with an average rating of 4.20/10.
+On Metacritic, the film has a 28 out of 100 rating based on 11 critic reviews, indicating "generally unfavorable reviews".

 Brian Tallerico of RogerEbert.com gave the film a score of 1.5/4 stars, describing the first act as being "so defiantly stupid that I imagine most who rent it or struggle through it in a theater won't care that there's actually some material in the final act that clicks, mostly due to some incredibly strong makeup work."
 Scott Foundas of Variety described the film as "thoroughly lousy" and wrote: "Characters reliably behave with the utmost stupidity, entering a quarantine zone with no hazmat suit and venturing alone into the woods, as they navigate the obligatory genre gauntlet of zombified corpses and poor cell-phone reception."
 Robert Abele of the Los Angeles Times called the film a "slack, dumb prequel", and wrote: "Director Kaare Andrews’ and screenwriter Jake Wade Wall's interminable set-up is hardly worth the uninspired rollout of the second half's carnage follies, which save the most debilitating anatomical shredding and pulverizing for two female characters, who square off ... for the benefit of misogynistic gore pervs everywhere."
 Ben Kenisberg of The New York Times wrote: "Less methodical and witty than its predecessors, Patient Zero often turns its infected characters into mindless, lurching zombies."

 Rob Staeger of The Village Voice was more positive in his review, writing that the film "delivers its share of anticipated gross-outs, which director Kaare Andrews presents with a sly, often lipless, grin", and praised the makeup effects.

-Cancelled sequel and remake
+Cancelled sequel

-A fourth entry in the series, titled Cabin Fever: Outbreak, was planned to be filmed back-to-back with Patient Zero, but was scrapped.
+A fourth entry in the series, titled Cabin Fever: Outbreak, was planned to be filmed back-to-back with Cabin Fever: Patient Zero, but was scrapped.

+Remake

 The remake of Cabin Fever was released in February 2016.
 Eli Roth, the writer and director of the original film, produced the remake.